6 Online Fundraising Challenges and How to Overcome Them

 Solution 1: Get local media coverage

 Few things get your fundraiser as much attention as local media coverage—including interviews and event coverage.
-To get your fundraiser in the news, see our guides How to Get Local Media to Cover Your Fundraiser.
+To get your fundraiser in the news, see our guide with local media fundraising tips.

 Solution 2: Use fundraising tools to raise awareness

 One thing seasoned fundraising teams know is that each avenue you pursue brings awareness to different groups of people.
 An event, for instance, reaches people that social media might not, and vice versa.
-Challenges and special online content—explore the possibilities with these 15 simples ways to skyrocket awareness for a cause.
+Consider posting challenges and special online content—explore the possibilities with these easy ways to raise awareness for a cause.

 6. Challenge: What to do when your fundraiser stalls